Healthy Homes Assessment Maungaraki

 • Does the water flow properly and is there stopping of draughts?

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of the tenant services ruling can be significant for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental property house assessment.
+The consequences of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For professional advice, call today to schedule your rental property house evaluation.

 home assessments for rental properties